 As principal investigator in the Translational Neuropathology Lab, Dr. Murray leads a team that is advancing research in brain aging and neurodegenerative disorders, especially focusing on the vulnerability or resilience in affected individuals in the setting of Alzheimer's disease.

-Special Project Associate
+Special Project Associate II

-Kelly M. Ross
+Kelly M. Hinkle Ross, M.S.

 Senior Research Technologist